 Trial jury sends a message to car repair shops

 Vehicle repairs are a part of everyday lives.
 If you own any kind of vehicle, at some point you will need professional repairs and services.

 But, repair shops have been known to cut corners and use repair methods that save money.
 There can be no tolerance for this practice, as too much is at stake.

-The couple who was so severely injured in truck collision had to file a lawsuit against the body shop.
+The couple who was so severely injured in car wreck with a semi truck had to file a lawsuit against the body shop.
 At the trial, one of the body shop’s representatives asserted that the shop’s repair procedures are “guided by insurance.”

 That may be: insurance companies can try to force body shops to go against manufacturer recommendations.
 (In this case, the couple filed a separate lawsuit against State Farm for this practice).

 It’s a big problem for consumers.
 We usually don’t know how exactly how vehicle repairs are done.

 We just have to accept that body shops and service centers are using recommended practices and making all necessary repairs to keep us all safe.
 If the threat of their customers being trapped in a burning car isn’t enough incentive, what is?